alpacafluff/lunar-lander-controller-espruino/README.md

 *Note: the easiest way to program a Espruino Microcontroller is using the [Web IDE](https://chrome.google.com/webstore/detail/espruino-web-ide/bleoifhkdalbjfbobjackfdifdneehpo) from the Chrome Web Store*

 ## Hardware
-- 4 Catalex capacitive touch sensor (code adapted from [Henry's Bench](http://henrysbench.capnfatz.com/henrys-bench/arduino-sensors-and-input/catalex-ttp223b-arduino-capacitive-touch-sensor-tutorial/) sample code for Arduino).
+- 5 Catalex capacitive touch sensor (code adapted from [Henry's Bench](http://henrysbench.capnfatz.com/henrys-bench/arduino-sensors-and-input/catalex-ttp223b-arduino-capacitive-touch-sensor-tutorial/) sample code for Arduino).
-- A breadboard pushbutton (wired with a 10k Ohm pull-down resistor)
 - A Espruino Pico board